Lung Cancer Chemotherapy

 As a National Cancer Institute (NCI)-designated Comprehensive Cancer Center — the only one in New York State located outside New York City — RPCI offers patients the very latest therapeutic approaches, long before new lung cancer drugs become routine use elsewhere.

-Thoracic Department Chair Todd Demmy, MD, pioneered a new surgical technique for treating lung cancer that allows direct delivery of chemotherapy to the tumor.
+Todd Demmy, MD, formerly of Roswell Park, pioneered a new surgical technique for treating lung cancer that allows direct delivery of chemotherapy to the tumor.
 The technique benefits patients who cannot undergo traditional curative surgery because the tumor has progressed to a more advanced stage.

 The technique uses the chemotherapy drug cisplatin, but rather than circulating the drug throughout the entire body, it is used to temporarily replace blood only in the main artery of the lung, to help protect healthy, non-cancerous tissue.
 When the 30-minute infusion is complete, the cisplatin is flushed out and normal blood flow resumes.